 The start and stop of the chronograph is by pressing the button positioned at the 11 o’clock position and is reset by pressing the button at 1 o’clock.
 Pressing the reset button without first stopping the chronograph enables instant restart from zero.
 All models have the column wheel/vertical clutch design.
 These movements have quick setting mechanisms for date and day.
 Both are set when the crown is pulled out one click – the date by rotating the crown, the day by pressing the reset button.

 Compared to modern chronographs, the only chronos in today’s market with similar features and construction sell at a far higher price point – such as Blancpain, Vacheron Constantine, Patek, and Audemars - rendering the 8110’s as the least expensive, yet most sophisticated chronograph ever made.

 This Citizen 8110 bullhead comes with original stainless-steel bracelet, nylon NATO strap, spring bar tool, and Pelican travel case.

 1981 Citizen 67-9356 Bullhead "Panda" 8110 Octagon Chronograph

-DIAL: Original silver "panda" dial with original minute, hour, and chronograph hands.
+DIAL: Original silver "panda" dial.
+Patina'd minute, hour, and chronograph hands.

 CASE: Unlike the far more common round nickel-cased Citizen 8110 bullheads, this 8110 has the more rare octagon 40mm x 44mm (with crown) all-stainless steel case, with matching stainless steel caseback.
-The case also features hooded lugs, just like on the far more common rounded case variant.
+The case also features hooded lugs, just like the rounded case variant.

 CRYSTAL: Original crystal, no deep scratches.